Ohio Mesothelioma Lawyer

 Asbestos Trust Transparency Act

-Ohio was the first state to pass a law requiring greater transparency when victims make compensation claims with asbestos trusts.
-This affects how much plaintiffs can recover in damages from a personal injury lawsuit.
+Ohio was the first state to pass a law requiring greater transparency when victims claim compensation with asbestos trusts.
+This law affects the amount plaintiffs can recover in damages from a personal injury lawsuit.

 Cancer Care in Ohio